Moelis (MC)

 Navid Mahmoodzadegan, Chief Executive Officer & Co-Founder

-Navid Mahmoodzadegan is the Chief Executive Officer and Co-Founder of Moelis & Company.
-He previously served as Co-President, co-leading the firm's investment banking business and driving strategic growth since its founding.
-Prior to co-founding Moelis & Company in 2007, he held leadership roles at UBS Investment Bank, including Global Head of Media Investment Banking.
-He was also an investment banker at Donaldson, Lufkin & Jenrette and began his career as an attorney.
+Navid Mahmoodzadegan is a Co-Founder of Moelis & Company and serves on its Board of Directors, having become CEO effective October 1, 2025.
+He previously served as Co-President of Moelis.
+With over 30 years of investment banking experience, he held leadership roles at UBS Investment Bank, including Global Head of Media Investment Banking, prior to Moelis & Company.
+Navid was also an investment banker at Donaldson, Lufkin & Jenrette and began his career as an attorney at Irell & Manella.

 Ken Moelis, Founder & Executive Chairman

-Ken Moelis is the Founder and Executive Chairman of Moelis & Company.
-He served as the firm's Chief Executive Officer from its founding in 2007 through September 2025.
-With over 40 years of experience, he has been responsible for the innovation and growth of investment banking franchises across the industry.
-Before founding Moelis & Company, Ken Moelis was President of UBS Investment Bank and previously the Head of Corporate Finance at Donaldson, Lufkin & Jenrette.
+Ken Moelis is the Founder of Moelis & Company, which he established in 2007.
+He served as the firm's Chief Executive Officer from its inception through September 2025, transitioning to Executive Chairman on October 1, 2025.
+With over 40 years of experience, he has been instrumental in the innovation and growth of investment banking franchises across the industry.
+Prior to founding Moelis & Company, Ken was President of UBS Investment Bank and previously the Head of Corporate Finance at Donaldson, Lufkin & Jenrette.
 He began his investment banking career at Drexel Burnham Lambert.
-Moelis co-founded Moelis & Company with several senior UBS investment bankers.

 AI Analysis | Feedback

-The key risks for Moelis & Company (MC) primarily revolve around the cyclical nature of its business and its reliance on human capital.
+The key risks to Moelis & Company (MC) primarily stem from the cyclical nature of its investment banking advisory business and the highly competitive environment in which it operates.

 -